-VSS SA Symposium will gather representatives from around Australia for the voices of victims of crime and abuse.
-The purpose of "Surviving in exile" is to share experiences, knowledge, ideas and best practice in Trauma Informed Care.
+The VSS SA Symposium gathered representatives from around Australia for the voices of victims of crime and abuse.
+The purpose of "Surviving in exile" was to share experiences, knowledge, ideas and best practice in Trauma Informed Care.

-The Symposium is a CPD endorsed event through both the Australian Association of Social Workers and Australian Counselling Association.
+The Symposium was a CPD endorsed event through both the Australian Association of Social Workers and Australian Counselling Association.

-Surviving in Exile – Trauma to Recovery is proudly sponsored by The Office for Ageing Well , Fletchers Lawyers and Bronwyn Killmier, Commissioner for Victims’ Rights
+Surviving in Exile – Trauma to Recovery was proudly sponsored by The Office for Ageing Well , Fletchers Lawyers and Bronwyn Killmier, Commissioner for Victims’ Rights

 Dr. Cathy Kezelman AM is a medical practitioner, mental health consumer advocate,

 President of Blue Knot Foundation National Centre of Excellence for Complex Trauma,

 and member of the Mental Health Community Advisory Council (NSW).